• About Texas Travel Talk

 Is there a Resort Fee at Gaylord Texan?

-Yes, a $26 resort fee per night includes pool and fitness center access.
+Yes, a $26 resort fee per night includes access to the pool and fitness center.

 Activities At The Gaylord Texan Resort